| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 rapidly clearing heavy wet snow, the variety commonly dumped in the western

+mountains.
 The steam-powered rotary required a mini mum of three men to operate it:

 an engineer and fireman to keep the engine running, and a pilot to guide